Brazil national football team: 1958–1970: Pelé and the First Golden Era

-The team then finished runners-up at the 1963 South American Championship held in Bolivia.

-In the 1966 World Cup held in England, Brazil had their worst performance in a World Cup.
-Brazil defeated Bulgaria 2–0, but lost to Hungary 3–1.
-The tournament was remembered for its excessively physical play, and Pelé was one of the players most affected.
-Against Portugal, several violent tackles by the Portuguese defenders caused forward player Pelé to leave the match and the tournament.
-Brazil lost this match 3-1 and was eliminated in the first round of the World Cup for the first time since 1934.
-They have not failed to reach the knockout stages of the competition since.
-Brazil became the second defending champion to be eliminated in the first round after Italy in 1950.
-France in 2002 (without scoring a single goal and drawing a match), Italy in 2010, Spain in 2014 and Germany 2018 also repeated the unglorious feat.
-After the tournament, Pelé declared that he did not wish to play in the World Cup again.
-Nonetheless, he returned in 1970.
+Brazil finished second at the 1963 South American Championship in Bolivia.
+The 1966 World Cup in England was Brazil's worst performance in a World Cup.
+They defeated Bulgaria 2–0, then lost to Hungary 3–1.
+The tournament was remembered for its aggressively physical play.
+Against Portugal, several violent tackles by Portuguese defenders caused Pelé to leave the match and the tournament.
+Brazil lost the match 3–1 and was eliminated in the first round of the World Cup for the first time since 1934.
+Afterwards, Pelé said he would not play in another World Cup.
+However, he ultimately returned in 1970.